Certificate Requirements

 Participants will participate in course discussions and a number of selected activities/assignments associated with Duke University School of Medicine's Master of Health Sciences in Clinical Leadership (MHS-CL) program.
 The course content focuses on practical application and hones leadership and management skills such as teambuilding, effective communication and creative problem solving.

-- Core Courses: Certificate program courses include Health Care Operations: Perspectives for Continuous Improvement; Informatics for the Health Professional; Community Engaged Approaches to Health Improvement; and Population Health Management Approaches.
+• Core Courses: Certificate program courses include Health Care Operations: Perspectives for Continuous Improvement; Management, Leadership and Team Development Community Engaged Approaches to Health Improvement; and Population Health Management Approaches.
 Read course descriptions.

 Upon successful participation in each course, participants will receive a Duke academic transcript indicating “audit” participation in all of the MHS-CL courses taken.